Sony A3000 vs A9

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Sony Alpha A3000 and Sony Alpha A9 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A9 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the A3000 does not offer wifi capability.
+In contrast, the A3000 does not provide wifi capability.

 Studio photographers will appreciate that the Sony A9 (unlike the A3000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The A9 is a recent model that features in the current product line-up of Sony.
-In contrast, the A3000 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the A3000 from Sony.
+Both the A3000 and the A9 have been discontinued, but can regularly be found used on eBay.
+The A9 was replaced by the Sony A9 II, while the A3000 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 So what is the bottom line?
 Is there a clear favorite between the Sony A3000 and the Sony A9?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.